 Lanolin has been used for thousands of years for its ability to soften and relieve dry, painful, and cracked skin.
-Lanolin was commonly used in the mid-1900s but is currently used less because of its ability to cause skin allergies.
-Read on to find out more about the health benefits of lanolin, and the cause for concern.
+Its popularity peaked in the mid-1900s but is now declining due to its potential to cause skin allergies.
+Read on to find out more about the uses of lanolin, precautions, and user experiences.

 Lanolin comes from wool grease, which is a wax secreted by sheep glands.
-Lanolin protects sheep wool from the weather and harsh environments [R].
+Lanolin protects sheep wool from the weather and harsh environments .

 The ability of lanolin to help cleanse the skin and retain its moisture makes it a common component in cosmetics and medical creams.
-However, because of its allergens, its health benefits are not well-known [R].
+However, its potential to cause allergies in sensitive people is a potential downside .

 Lanolin has strong emulsifying properties.
-This means that lanolin is able to break large fat particles up into smaller ones and distribute them evenly.
+This means that lanolin is able to break large fat particles, mix them with an aqueous phase, and distribute them evenly.
 It also helps with absorption.
-Because of these properties, lanolin combines well with materials used in cosmetics and pharmaceuticals [R].
+Because of these properties, lanolin combines well with materials used in cosmetics and pharmaceuticals .

 Lanolin also has soothing, cleansing, and lubricating properties.
-These make it useful in the medical field as a base for creams and ointments [R].
+These make it useful in the medical field as a base for creams and ointments .

-Medilan is a medical grade lanolin that is ultra-purified and hypoallergenic, meaning that it causes very little irritation to the skin.
+Medilan is a medical-grade lanolin that is ultra-purified and hypoallergenic, meaning that it causes very little irritation to the skin.
 Lanolin increases the water content in your skin.
-The hypoallergenic, soothing, and moisturizing nature of lanolin makes it useful for eczema and other dry skin conditions [R].
+The hypoallergenic, soothing, and moisturizing nature of lanolin makes it useful for eczema and other dry skin conditions .

 A second, 4-week study of 173 premature infants compared lanolin use to emollient cream use.
-The infants undergoing the lanolin treatment showed a bigger decrease in dermatitis symptoms [R].
+The infants undergoing lanolin treatment showed a bigger decrease in dermatitis symptoms .

-Lanolin helps increase new skin growth, which helps heal wounds.
+Lanolin helps increase new skin growth, which supports wound healing.
 In a pig study, topical lanolin applied to skin wounds significantly increased new skin growth.
-However, lanolin increased skin inflammation [R].
+However, lanolin also increased skin inflammation .

 A traumatic nipple is one of the most common problems for breastfeeding mothers.
 Many studies have found that lanolin is an effective nipple cream.

 A third study of 84 mothers showed that lanolin cream was more effective than breast milk.
-Thus, lanolin is an effective way to reduce nipple pain and promote healing of nipple trauma [R].
+Thus, lanolin is an effective way to reduce nipple pain and promote healing of nipple trauma .

 Chemotherapy can cause problems with the lips that can lead to infection.
-In a study (RCT) of 57 chemotherapy patients, the patients that used lanolin showed less dehydration and dryness.
-However, lanolin did not reduce lip pain [R].
+In a study of 57 chemotherapy patients, those that used lanolin showed less dehydration.
+However, lanolin did not reduce lip pain .

 Lanolin has an effect on treating dry eyes and corneal abrasions.
 Corneal abrasions are when the outer layer of the eye (cornea) is scratched.

-One study (RCT) of 120 ICU patients tested lanolin’s protective effects on the cornea.
-Lanolin and polythene both prevented corneal abrasions [R].
+One study of 120 patients tested lanolin’s protective effects on the cornea.
+Lanolin and polythene both prevented corneal abrasions .

-In mice with dry eyes, lanolin reduced dryness and was safe for corneal application [R].
+In mice with dry eyes, lanolin reduced dryness and was safe for corneal application .

 An anal fissure is a tear of any size in the anus, often characterized by blood in the stool.

-In a study (RCT) of 71 children, the group that received topical lanolin ointment had 92.9% healing of their anal fissures.
-However, the children treated with cow type I collagen spray had a higher rate of curing.
-Still, both treatments were effective for anal fissures [R].
+In a study of 71 children, the group that received topical lanolin ointment had 92.9% healing of their anal fissures .

 Lanolin is a conditioning agent in shampoos and conditioners.
-Conditioning agents increase softness and gloss while they reduce flyaways and tangles.
-Lanolin can increase lubrication, luster, and hair softness [R].
+Conditioning agents increase softness and gloss while reducing flyaways and tangles.
+Lanolin can increase lubrication, luster, and hair softness .

-Lanolin can cause some allergic reactions in patients.
-This has caused a concern about its use [R].
+Lanolin can cause allergic reactions in sensitive patients.
+This has caused concern about its use .

-Another study determined that there is no prominent allergen in lanolin and that lanolin is a weak irritant.
+On the other hand, a study determined there is no prominent allergen in lanolin and that lanolin is a weak irritant.
 There has not been a single case of allergy reported by workers engaged in recovering wool wax.
-This is important because these workers would have the most contact with lanolin [R].
+This is important because they have the most contact with lanolin .

-Medalin is a medical-grade lanolin cream that is ultra-purified and hypoallergenic.
+Medalin is a medical-grade lanolin cream, ultra-purified and hypoallergenic.
 Medalin is a common cream used for dry skin.
-There are also many drugstore versions of lanolin cream used for dry lips, nipple irritation, and dry skin [R, R].
+There are also many drugstore versions of lanolin cream used for dry lips, nipple irritation, and dry skin [2, 3].

 Liquid lanolin retains the properties of lanolin.
-The liquid increases the spreadability and is more easily used in products [R].
+The liquid increases the spreadability and is more easily used in products .

 Some mothers that have used lanolin-based creams while breastfeeding claim that it is able to instantly soothe their painful nipples.
 But, they also say it is also usually thick and sticky, which makes it hard to apply.